yetsugi/zakup-auta/README.md

 npm run prod
 ```

-3. Run using preferred web server\*
+3. Run using preferred web server 💡️

-\*Instead of steps 2. and 3. you can build and run application using dev server:
+💡️ Instead of steps 2. and 3. you can build and run application using dev server:

 ```bash
 npm run serve